google/zetasql/docs/array_functions.md

 **Description**

-Takes a nested array and flattens a specific part of it into a single, flat array with the
+Takes an array of nested data and flattens a specific part of it into a single, flat array with the
 [array elements field access operator][array-el-field-operator].
 Returns `NULL` if the input value is `NULL`.
 If `NULL` array elements are